 The IRS has something called the insolvency exclusion.
 I call this the “don’t kick a man while he’s down” rule.

-Basically, if your total liabilities are greater than your asses, the IRS does not tax your forgiven debt.
+Basically, if your total liabilities are greater than your assets, the IRS does not tax your forgiven debt.

 If you owed the amount we showed above ($383,000), you probably owe more than you have in assets.
 In that case, as a 95-year-old your debt would be discharged tax-free under current rules based on my guess of how the IRS would interpret this.